dehlirious/php_argon2id/README.md

 - **Fallback Mechanism:** Defaults to BCRYPT for lower memory configurations or when Argon2id is not available, ensuring wide compatibility.
 - **Enhanced Security:** Offers the potential for stronger security on systems capable of supporting higher resource usage.

-## Configuring the `hashPassword` Function
+## Explanation of Parameters
 The `hashPassword` function offers flexibility, allowing customization to suit the specific requirements of your application.
-Below is an overview of the configurable parameters and recommendations for adjusting them for different use cases.
+Below is an overview of the configurable parameters and their impact on the hashing process:

-### Parameters:

 - **defaultMemory:** Initial memory allocation for hashing, defaulting to 128MB.
+This parameter determines the amount of memory allocated for the hashing process, impacting both performance and security.
 - **maxMemory:** Maximum memory allocation for hashing, defaulted to 384MB.
+This parameter sets the upper limit for memory usage during hashing, balancing security with resource consumption.
 - **defaultThreads:** Default number of threads used in hashing, set to 4.
+Threads affect the parallelism of the hashing process, influencing performance on multi-core systems.
 - **maxThreads:** Maximum number of threads for hashing, capped at 8.
+This parameter limits the concurrency of the hashing process to prevent resource exhaustion.
 - **defaultIterations:** Default number of hashing iterations, starting at 4.
+Iterations determine the computational complexity of the hashing process, impacting security.
 - **maxIterations:** Maximum number of hashing iterations, up to 6.
+Increasing iterations enhances security but may also prolong execution time.
 - **memoryCutoff:** Memory usage threshold for algorithm switch, set at 32MB.
+This parameter defines the point at which the function switches to a fallback hashing algorithm for compatibility and resource efficiency.

+## Performance Considerations
+Adjusting hashing parameters, such as memory usage and iteration counts, can have significant performance implications.
+Here are some insights to consider when configuring the function for your applications:

+- **Memory Usage:** Increasing the memory allocation (`defaultMemory` and `maxMemory`) can improve performance by allowing the hashing process to utilize more resources efficiently.
+However, excessive memory usage may lead to resource contention and performance degradation on shared hosting environments.
+- **Iteration Counts:** Higher iteration counts (`iterations` and `maxIterations`) enhance security by increasing the computational complexity of the hashing process.
+However, this comes at the cost of increased execution time, particularly on systems with limited computational resources.
+- **Threads:** Adjusting the number of threads (`defaultThreads` and `maxThreads`) can impact performance by influencing parallelism and concurrency in the hashing process.
+More threads can accelerate hashing but may also consume additional CPU resources and introduce overhead in thread management.

+Consider your application's requirements and the available system resources when adjusting hashing parameters to strike a balance between security and performance.

 ### Use Case Examples: